-The Malcolm Ewen Emergency Fund exists to provide short-term emergency assistance for theater employees facing non-health related financial issues.
-Applicants for assistance from The Malcolm Ewen Emergency Fund must be active members of the Chicagoland theater community, union and non-union alike, having worked with or without salary since July 1, 2022.
+Established by the bequest of longtime Steppenwolf stage manager (and Season of Concern board member) Malcolm Ewen, this Fund provides short-term emergency assistance for theater employees facing non-health related financial issues.
+Applicants must be active members of the Chicagoland theater community, union and non-union alike, who have been employed with or without salary at some point since July 1, 2023.

 Supporting AIDS service organizations since 1987 In addition to supporting individual theater artists, Season of Concern Chicago has been making significant grants to Chicago AIDS service organizations for more than 30 years.